Crystals for Depression: Do Healing Crystals Support Mental Health?

 What crystal is good for mental health?

-There isn’t any scientific evidence that supports the use of crystals for depression.
+There is no scientific evidence that supports the use of crystals for depression.
 Most medical professionals believe that any improvements in symptoms of depression from crystals are a result of the placebo effect.
 However, energy healers and proponents of the healing powers of crystals advocate for crystal therapy for mental health.
 According to these advocates, some of the best crystals to alleviate symptoms of various mental health conditions like depression include rose quartz, smoky quartz, tiger’s eye, and jade.

 Almost every mental health professional will agree that the best way to overcome symptoms isn’t with crystals for depression.
 Instead, depression treatment often requires professional mental health treatment.
 However, people who believe in the healing energies of crystals may recommend the following stones for depression: